-While all the vision statements are essential to the future success of the Loretto Heights plan area, equity is an overarching concept to help ensure opportunity to everyone in the community.
+While all the vision statements are essential to the future success of the Loretto Heights plan area, equity is an overarching concept to help ensure opportunity for everyone in the community.
 Equity is when everyone, regardless of who they are or where they come from, can thrive.
 Where there is equity, a person's identity does not determine their outcome.
 As a city, we advance equity by serving individuals, families and communities in a manner that reduces or eliminates persistent institutional biases and barriers based on race, ability, gender identity and sexual orientation, age and other factors.

 This equity concept is especially important for the Loretto Heights plan area since it has not seen significant investment in decades and contains a diverse mix of residents from many different backgrounds.
 Three equity indexes should be considered when guiding policies and investments that will result from this plan to ensure the benefits of growth and change are equitably shared by everyone in the Loretto Heights plan area: Access to Opportunity, Vulnerability to Displacement, and Housing and Jobs Diversity.
-This plan recognizes the lack of current residents within the Loretto Heights campus and, therefore, the following equity measurements are taken from the surrounding neighborhoods.
+This plan recognizes the lack of current residents within the Loretto Heights campus and, therefore, the following equity measurements are taken from the Harvey Park, Harvey Park South and College View-South Platte neighborhoods.